kura-labs-org/DEPLOY4_FLASK_APP/documentation.md

 ### Building the To-Do App

-Since the steps are very similar, I will foucs on what failed and how I fixed it.
+Since the steps are very similar, I will foucs on the fixes implemented.

 Firstly, the name of my central `.py` file was labeled `main.py` instead of `application.py`.
 By following the tutorial, I had named it as such and only realized I needed to change it by re-reading the deployment instructions.